 Alongside, Grote Markt is lined with bars and restaurants, the most football-friendly being O’Fiach, with an authentic pub feel, plenty of match action, quality bar food and a signed photo of Eden Hazard behind the bar.
 Closed on Mondays, no kitchen on Sundays.

-Down at the waterfront, Bar Popular is just that, ever lively, with big matches broadcast.
+Down at Vismarkt at the waterfront, Bar Popular is just that, ever lively, with big matches broadcast.
 A Caribbean/Latin touch and 4am closing towards the end of the week help things along nicely.

 There’s a pub hub near the station, where De Prof brings in a student crowd with cheap drinks deals and 3am closing.
 Next door, you’ll find live football at Boesjkammeree.
 Round the corner, classic Café De Olifant puts on DJ nights.